INTRODUCTION

 HOW TO ACCESS PANELS AFTER THE CONFERENCE

-Because of the nature of virtual cons, we realize that not all members will be able to attend all the panels because of health, family demands, time zones, etc. However, the panels will be recorded and accessible to all conference members through April 2023.
+We realize that not all members will be able to attend all the panels because of health, family demands, time zones, travel, costs, etc. However, the panels will be recorded and accessible to all conference members through April 2024.
 Simply return to this events.sfwa.org website and find the panel you want in the archive to view.
+Panels that were not streamed from Anaheim will be captured via audio-only recording and uploaded to the site as well.
+These recordings will include Closed Captions.

 QUIET/LOW SENSORY VIRTUAL ROOMS

-The Social Lounge features a low-sensory room, requiring that mics and cameras be turned off to interact.
+The McKinley Suite, our virtual Zoom lounge, features a low-sensory room, requiring that mics and cameras be turned off to interact.
+Attendees are also welcome to join conversations on multiple channels throughout the Nebula conference Discord, most of which will be chat-based.

 CONCLUSION